Physics-50/Module-2/docs/week1.md

 Near the center of the rail, between the laser and the screen, attach another post holder, and use it to mount a diffraction grating, shown in Fig. 2.
 At your station you should have two diffraction grating: one labelled "500 lines/mm" and the other "1000 lines/mm."
 This week we will only be working with the 500 line/mm grating.
 This spacing is marked on the gratings - make sure you are using the 500 line/mm gratings and put aside the 1000 line/mm grating for now, as you will not need it this week.

 **When handling the diffraction grating make sure to only touch the cardboard rim.
-Getting fingerprints on the transparent grating could affect your results.**
+Getting fingerprints on the transparent grating could affect your results and those of later lab groups.**

 {: .center}
 ![alt text](https://www.physics.hmc.edu/~physics50/wp/wp-content/uploads/2018/10/Diffraction-grating.jpg){: width="400px;"}